 The Commission relies on constant contact with the institution to ensure quality higher learning.
 Accredited institutions are required to submit progress reports, monitoring reports, contingency reports, and annual reports as well as to participate in focus visits.

 An organization attends to its affiliation between comprehensive visits by honoring the stipulations, notifying the Commission of program and site expansion, filing required reports, and hosting any focused visits.
-The federal government requires recognized accrediting agencies to make visits in some situations; therefore, for both AQIP and PEAQ institutions, hosting such visits is also involved in attending to affiliation status.
+The federal government requires recognized accrediting agencies to make visits in some situations; therefore, hosting such visits is also involved in attending to affiliation status.

 The Commission’s relationship with an institution is organic; that is, it may come under review in whole or in part as the institution’s circumstances change.
-All affiliated institutions also attend to affiliation by filing an Annual Report on Organizational Information and Operational Indicators with the Commission.
+All affiliated institutions also attend to affiliation by filing an Institutional Update with the Commission.

 Submitting Required Reports